cloudquery/cloudquery/plugins/source/azure/README.md

 # CloudQuery Azure Source Plugin

-The CloudQuery Azure source plugin extracts information from many of the supported services by Microsoft Azure.
+The CloudQuery Azure source plugin extracts information from many of the supported services by Microsoft Azure and loads it into any supported CloudQuery destination (e.g. PostgreSQL).

 ## Links